otrv4/otrv4/otrv4.md

    extra_symm_key = KDF_2(0xFF || chain_key_s[i-1][j])
    ```

-   In the case where a data message is sent from Alice when she inmediatly
+   In the case where a data message is sent from Alice when she immediately
-   finishes the interactive DAKE or when Bob inmediatly finishes the
+   finishes the interactive DAKE or when Bob immediately finishes the
    non-interactive DAKE, derive the next sending chain key:

    ```